Contrasting SUMITOMO HEAVY/ADR (SOHVY) and Its Competitors

 |SUMITOMO HEAVY/ADR Competitors

-SUMITOMO HEAVY/ADR has a beta of 0.23, indicating that its share price is 77% less volatile than the S&P 500.
-Comparatively, SUMITOMO HEAVY/ADR’s competitors have a beta of 1.27, indicating that their average share price is 27% more volatile than the S&P 500.
+SUMITOMO HEAVY/ADR has a beta of 0.23, suggesting that its stock price is 77% less volatile than the S&P 500.
+Comparatively, SUMITOMO HEAVY/ADR’s competitors have a beta of 1.27, suggesting that their average stock price is 27% more volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of current ratings and target prices for SUMITOMO HEAVY/ADR and its competitors, as provided by MarketBeat.com.
+This is a summary of current ratings and target prices for SUMITOMO HEAVY/ADR and its competitors, as reported by MarketBeat.com.

 |Sell Ratings